anupamb-lab/TaskDash-codebuzzweb/README.md

 ## Overview

 TaskDash is a lightweight, modern task management system built with Next.js, React, TypeScript, and Prisma.
-It allows teams to create projects, organize tasks into workflow stages (To Do, In Progress, Done), assign tasks to team members, set priorities, and track due dates.
+It allows teams to create projects, organize tasks into workflow stages (Planned, In Progress, Done), assign tasks to team members, set priorities, and track due dates.

 All data is persisted in a remote MySQL database, making it accessible from anywhere and shareable across your team.

 ## Features

 - 📋 **Project Management**: Create, view, and delete projects with descriptions
-- ✅ **Task Board**: Kanban-style board with three workflow stages (To Do, In Progress, Done)
+- ✅ **Task Board**: Kanban-style board with three workflow stages (Planned, In Progress, Done)
 - 👤 **Task Assignment**: Assign tasks to team members
 - 🎯 **Priority Levels**: Set task priority (Low, Medium, High) with visual indicators
 - 📅 **Due Dates**: Track task deadlines